Optimal error bounds for nonexpansive fixed-point iterations in normed spaces: General Mann iterations

 The objective function is precisely the bound $R_n(\pi)$ at the $n$-th iteration.
 The first constraint sets the boundary conditions for the distances $d_{-1,k}$, while the second to fourth constraints correspond to the successive use of the optimal transport problems $(\Pcal_{k,m})$ that determine the bounds for the distance between iterates.
 In order to see that this is a valid formulation and that these constraints induce the variables $z^{k,m}$ to be optimal transports, we observe that the objective function seeks to make $d_{k-1,n}$ as small as possible.
 This fact, combined with the recursive and monotonic dependence of $d_{k-1,n}$ on previous $d_{i,j}$'s, implies that all these variables should be made small.
-This automatically pushes the variables $z^{k,m}$'s to be chosen as optimal transports that minimize the right hand side in the third equality constraint.
+This automatically pushes the variables $z^{k,m}$ to be chosen as optimal transports that minimize the right-hand side in the third equality constraint.

 Problem {\sc (fh$_n$)} turned out to be quite hard to solve.
 Experimental computations with state-of-the-art solvers show poor performance already for $n\ge 7$.
-The difficulties arise from the large number of variables and the non-linearities both in the obective function as well as in the constraints which involve multiple nested products of the variables $\pi, d$ and $z$.

-Another drawback of this global optimization approach is the fact that the optimal solutions of \ {\sc (fh$_n$)} depend on the pre-fixed horizon $n$, and the full optimal sequence $\pi^0,\pi^1,\ldots,\pi^n$ is modified when $n$ changes.
+The difficulties arise from the large number of variables and the non-linearities both in the objective function as well as in the constraints which involve multiple nested products of the variables $\pi, d$ and $z$.
+A further drawback of this global optimization approach is the fact that the optimal solutions of \ {\sc (fh$_n$)} depend on the pre-fixed horizon $n$, and the full optimal sequence $\pi^0,\pi^1,\ldots,\pi^n$ is modified when $n$ changes.
 This is inconvenient if one does not know a priori the number of iterations to be performed.
 This leads to consider a simplification in which the $\pi^n$'s are optimized sequentially by fixing the previous solutions, which also makes the subproblems computationally tractable.